 and the Word was with God,

 Word, in its essential nature, is pure and sacred.
-Its sound creates Worlds.
-And in my understanding, Logos, which is the Greek translation
+Its sound creates worlds.
+My understanding of The Logos,

-for Word, is the creative expression of pure Consciousness manifesting the World.
-The letter (l) in the word Logos, is nested within the Word, World.
-Coincidence?
-Maybe.
+the Greek translation for Word, is that it is the creative expression of pure consciousness or awareness manifesting the world.
+The letter (l) in the word logos is nested in the word world.

 My reflections took me even further.
-I found that in various spiritual traditions, the image of the tree plays a pivotal role in at least three
+I found that the image of the tree plays a pivotal role in

-schools of thought.
-In mystical Jewish tradition, the Kabbalah, the Tree of Life is central to its understanding of the sacred.
-In the Buddhist tradition, the tree under which the Buddha was awakened, also known as the
+most spiritual traditions.
+In mystical Jewish tradition, the Kabbalah, the tree of life is central to its understanding of the sacred.
+In the Buddhist tradition, the tree under which the Buddha was awakened, also known as the bodhi tree, signifies

-Bodhi tree, signifies the Tree of Enlightenment.
-And in the Judeo-Christian tradition, in the Old Testament, Eve ate the apple from the tree of knowledge.
+the tree of enlightenment.
+In the Judeo-Christian tradition, in the Old Testament, Eve ate the apple from the tree of knowledge.
 In the Islamic tradition, the tree is known as the tree of immortality.

-To love one needs to listen deeply.
-The word ‘listen’ happens to be the anagram of the word ‘silent.’
-So being silent we listen and are graced with the real knowledge of The Logos creating life and light through love.
+To love, one needs to listen deeply.
+The word listen is the anagram of the word silent.
+So being silent we listen, graced with the real knowledge of The Logos creating life and light through love.

 are like orphans